-Thursday Thoughts with Jason Beem Mar.
-26, 2026
+Thursday Thoughts with Jason Beem March 26, 2026

 March 26th, 2026

-Opening Days like Saratoga and Keeneland I feel like people countdown to.
+Opening Days like Saratoga and Keeneland, I feel like people count down to.
 In the middle of a snowy winter I”ll see posts from people like “we’re just 150 days from Saratoga opening day.”
 People plan their vacations around those.
 For a lot of tracks, Opening Day (or night) is usually just the first day of many for a long meet.
-There’s certainly some built up anticipation and demand, but it’s not an event.
+There’s certainly some built-up anticipation and demand, but it’s not an event.

-Happy Opening Day everyone!
+Happy Opening Day, everyone!

 ADVERTISEMENT